pradeepreddy19/Search_DFS_BFS/README.md

 a.
 The cost of successor for the given state is again 1(or same) for all the successors because for all the possible maps we add new pichu to those maps.
 Adding a new pichu at a given location of the map (or  a 2-D list) is constant and is same  as to add a new pichu at other locations

 #### Algorithm:
-About the algorithm, we are using the Depth First Search Algorithm here with a couple of assumptions
+About the algorithm, we are using the Depth First Search Algorithm here with a couple of assumptions:
 *	The first pichu is fixed in its location
 *	The position of agent (‘@’) is also fixed and is considered equivalent to “X” if an agent is obscuring the view between two pichu’s

 For this particular logic, I think this will give solution for whatever map we give (of course ignoring the time constraints) because we are searching the entire state space and I think logic is in such a way that it may not get caught in the loops

-* The successor function will return all the maps where we can add one more pichu legally than the number of pichu’s in the given map.
+* The successor function will return all the maps where we can add one more pichu legally than the number of pichu’s in the given map
 	* The logic to check whether a given square is legal to place a pichu is as follows:
 		* From the given square which is “.”
-We move in all 8 directions that are N, E, S, W, NE, NW, SE, SW.  and for any one of these 8 directions if we meet a pichu before an obstacle” X” or “@”, or meet a pichu before we reach the end of the map (i.e. we can’t proceed any further in that direction) then that square is NOT LEGAL to insert a new pichu.
+We move in all 8 directions that are N, E, S, W, NE, NW, SE, SW.  and for any one of these 8 directions if we meet a pichu before an obstacle ”X” or “@”, or meet a pichu before we reach the end of the map (i.e. we can’t proceed any further in that direction) then that square is NOT LEGAL to insert a new pichu.
 In case we don’t meet any pichu in any of these 8 directions then that square is LEGAL to insert a new pichu.

 #### What could be improved